 - Invoicing for Exploratory Projects

-Per the Award Letter sent to recipients of grants for Exploratory Projects, invoices should be sent directly to the person listed in #6 below upon completion of programming.
-The invoices should:
+Email your invoice and USDA AD-1048 form to the person listed in #6 below upon completion of programming.
+The invoice should:

 - Be printed on your organization’s letterhead.